-Vestavia Hills is a suburban community with four sections: Vestavia, Cahaba Heights, Liberty Park and Patchwork Farms.
-The City has its own public school system with one high school, two middle schools, and five elementary schools.
+Vestavia Hills is a suburban community with its own public school system featuring one high school, one freshman campus, two middle schools and five elementary schools.
 The municipality is strong financially with consistently favorable Fitch ratings.
 Median household incomes are high, and residents demonstrate strong financial support of community programs.

-Additional information about Vestavia Hills is included in the Economy section of our website.
-We also welcome your questions at firstname.lastname@example.org or 205.978.0100.
+Additional information about Vestavia Hills is included in the Economy section of our website and we welcome you to contact us at firstname.lastname@example.org or 205.978.0100.

 The opening of the Red Mountain Expressway in 1977 and the creation of Vestavia Hill’s own school system in 1970 spurred continued growth, and the population by 1980 numbered 15,729 residents.
 The significant annexation of the Rocky Ridge and Altadena areas in the 1980’s, Liberty Park in 1992, and Cahaba Heights in 2002 expanded both the population base, now numbering approximately 35,000 residents, and the commercial base of the City of Vestavia Hills, Alabama.